TanStack/query/docs/react/reference/useMutation.md

 - `status: string`
   - Will be:
     - `idle` initial status prior to the mutation function executing.
-    - `loading` if the mutation is currently executing.
+    - `pending` if the mutation is currently executing.
     - `error` if the last mutation attempt resulted in an error.
     - `success` if the last mutation attempt was successful.
 - `isIdle`, `isLoading`, `isSuccess`, `isError`: boolean variables derived from `status`